Okowa assures on improved living standards for Deltans, workers

 “There has to be a lot of partnership between government and workers; when the partnership is real, the people will enjoy the benefits of government.

-“Organised labour should disseminate necessary information to workers to boost the partnership between workers and the government.
+“Organised labour should disseminate necessary information to workers to boost the partnership between workers and government.

 He said his administration would pay the new minimum wage once negotiations between the Federal Government and organized labour were finalized.